 Forty percent of the Pentecost Offering is retained by congregations to help children, youth and young adults in their communities.
 The remaining 60 percent goes to national church ministries that serve people in this age range, a critical time in human development that is often called the “first third of life.”
 More information about the Pentecost Offering and resources to promote it are available online.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Evangelism & Discipleship, Faith & Worship, Special Offerings

 Tags: belhar, children, confession, Eileen Lindner, holy spirit, offering, pcusa, pentecost, presbyterian, special offering, young adults, youth

-Ministries: Ministries With Youth, Theology, Formation & Evangelism, Child Advocacy, Special Offerings, Young Adult Ministries, Young Adult Volunteers, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Youth Ministry, Theology, Formation & Evangelism, Child Advocacy, Special Offerings, Young Adult Ministries, Young Adult Volunteers, Women’s Leadership Development and Young Women’s Ministries